 However, nominees receive the sum assured in case of the policyholder’s untimely demise.

-Returns are comparatively low than MF as it also offers Life Insurance component could reduce the investment amount, and hence, returns.
+Returns are comparatively lower than MF as there is also a life Insurance component that reduces the investment amount, and hence, returns.

 Higher charges further erode the investment component